withhaibun/haibun-azure/README.md

 _O_OUTREVIEWS_URI_ARGS: Append this value to any review links that require an [SAS key](https://learn.microsoft.com/en-us/azure/storage/common/storage-sas-overview).
 (This is a querystring in the format ?sp=…)

-The pipeline uses this scripts from package.json:
+The pipeline uses this script from package.json:

 ```javascript
     "test-pr-happy":       "HAIBUN_OUTPUT_DEST=junit/pr-happy.xml haibun-cli $PR_HAPPY",